The Adventure of the Blue Carbuncle: Plot

-After being confronted with the jewel back at Baker Street, a remorseful Ryder admits that he and his accomplice, the Countess's maid, had contrived to frame Horner, as his criminal past would make him an easy scapegoat.
+Upon being taken to Baker Street and shown the gem, a remorseful Ryder admits that he and his accomplice, the Countess's maid, had contrived to steal it and frame Horner, whose criminal past would make him an easy scapegoat.
 During a visit to his sister, Mrs Oakshott, Ryder had concealed the gem by feeding it to a goose she had promised him as a gift, but confused the bird with another.
 By the time he realised his mistake, his goose had already been sold.
-As it is Christmas, Holmes takes pity on Ryder and allows him to leave, concluding that the man is too frightened by what happened to offend again.
-Holmes is confident that Horner will be freed once the case against him collapses.
+As it is Christmas, Holmes takes pity on Ryder and allows him to flee the country, concluding that the man is too frightened by what happened to offend again.
+Holmes is confident that the case against Horner will be dismissed for lack of evidence once Ryder fails to appear in court as a prosecution witness.

 Publication history

 "The Adventure of the Blue Carbuncle" was first published with eight illustrations by Sidney Paget in The Strand Magazine in January 1892, and in the US edition of the Strand in February 1892.
 It was also included in the short story collection The Adventures of Sherlock Holmes published in October 1892.